our authors

 DR. BRYAN E. ROBINSON

-WAY DEAD UPON THE SUWANNEE RIVER (Debuts Spring 2024 Level Best Books) - Reminiscent of The Help and Fried Green Tomatoes, this offbeat, fast-paced mystery blends humor and a dark plot, keeping you on the edge of your seat or making you fall out of it laughing as it witnesses beauty and brutality in a small Southern town, twisting, turning, and teasing to the surface one suspicion, one misunderstanding, and one murder at a time.
+WAY DEAD UPON THE SUWANNEE RIVER (Level Best Books May 2024) - Reminiscent of The Help and Fried Green Tomatoes, this offbeat, fast-paced mystery blends humor and a dark plot, keeping you on the edge of your seat or making you fall out of it laughing as it witnesses beauty and brutality in a small Southern town, twisting, turning, and teasing to the surface one suspicion, one misunderstanding, and one murder at a time.
 The novel is the Winner of the Beverly Hills Book Award, the New Apple Award for psychological suspense, the Silver IPPY Award, Foreword Reviews’ INDIEFAB Bronze Award, the USA Regional Excellence Book Award in the Southeast for Best Mystery, and finalist for the Silver Falchion Award

 Contact - Dean Krystek

-#CHILL - TURN OFF YOUR JOB AND TURN ON YOUR LIFE (William Morrow, December 2018) - A month-by-month manifesto to tackling overworking. #CHILL contains year-long meditations, calming practical exercises, the ten commandments of self-care, and professional advice by a leading mindfulness expert.
+#CHILL - TURN OFF YOUR JOB AND TURN ON YOUR LIFE (William Morrow, Dec.
+2018) - A month-by-month manifesto to tackling overworking. #CHILL contains year-long meditations, calming practical exercises, the ten commandments of self-care, and professional advice by a leading mindfulness expert.
 This is the ultimate guide to finding time to relax and live better.
-So take a #Breath—#Chill!
+So, take a #Breath—#Chill!

 Contact - Dean Krystek